 - Investors in REFs have limited or no personal liabilities

-- It’s easier and takes less time to set up an REF compared to a REIT
+- It’s easier and takes less time to set up a REF compared to a REIT

 - Benefits of buying property with Real Estate Investment Trusts (REIT)

-The same as it goes with REFs opened by companies, REITs are exempt from corporate income tax if 90% of its distributable income are used as dividends.
+The same as it goes with REFs opened by companies, REITs are exempt from corporate income tax if 90% of its distributable income is used as dividends.

 Korea’s Commercial Property Market